 Dietitians aren’t meant to specialize in everything.
 It’s okay to refer out.
 For example, I have never worked with kidney disease.
 I am not a renal dietitian and could do great harm with my recommendations because I am not familiar with the most up to date research.
 The same goes for eating disorders.
 If you are not an eating disorder dietitian, that is 100% okay!
 Do some research and look for a dietitian in your area who is an eating disorder specialist.

-Additionally, Bobbi Boteler and Alex Raymond also provide eating disorder supervision for dietitians looking for case consultation on eating disorder nutrition support.
+Additionally, Alex Raymond also provides eating disorder supervision for dietitians looking for case consultation on eating disorder nutrition support.
 Please visit our supervision and business coaching page for more information.

 Courage to Nourish Reminders